 Often there is not enough parking for parents/guardians to park during morning drop-off and afternoon releases.
 All parents/guardians must get in the drive through lines to both drop off and pick up their students.
 While not perfect our traffic management plan is the result of dedicated study and continuous improvement.
 We ask that all returning families adhere to the scheduled drop-off and pick-up times and that all our new families study and review our traffic procedures and map so that each of us can contribute to the safety of our students and the optimal flow of traffic.

 Cars that bring ACA and Arete Prep Students

 Enter campus:

-• Drop-Off Time: Between 7:20 and 7:50

-• Drop-Off Location: ACA building west Curbside
+- Drop-Off Time begins at 7:30 a.m. each day - Drop-Off Location: ACA building west Curbside

 Pick-Up Time:

 Monday, Tuesday, Thursday, Friday